axelson/dep_viz/README.md

   * What files are most often triggered

 TODO:
+- [ ] Have a mode to show what files this file will trigger to compile
+- [ ] When hovering a node, show compilation dependencies in info box
+- [ ] Allow choosing a preset xref_graph.dot to be shown via dropdown
+- [ ] Allow dragging when in focused mode
+- [ ] node centric force layout is buggy
+  - [ ] transition to the layout sometimes keeps the discarded nodes for too long
+  - Maybe need to add special handling for `unShowNodeCompileDeps` when transitioning to node-centric force layout
+  - [x] tooltip doesn't match node labels (labels are incorrect)
+- [ ] Node centric force layout is not well centered
-- [ ] Click on a node to keep it selected
+  - Can we apply a higher degree of force to keep it more spread out and higher up?
+- [ ] Node centric force layout always highlight the selected node
+- [ ] Node centric force layout have way to go back to normal layout
+- [ ] Use info box to show files that will be recompiled most often
+  - [ ] Calculate this not on the main thread
+  - [ ] Cache this calculation to be re-used when hovering

+Done:
 - [x] Show a list of files on the left
 - [x] Allow filtering in the list of files
-- [ ] Have a mode to show what files this file will trigger to compile
 - [x] Allow dragging
-- [ ] Only render the labels when hovering
+- [x] Only render the labels when hovering
-- [ ] Allow dragging when in focused mode
-- [ ] When hovering, remove tooltip
+- [x] When hovering, remove tooltip
   - Replace with making the node label always show, and be larger for the current node
-- [ ] node centric force layout is buggy
-  - [ ] transition to the layout sometimes keeps the discarded nodes for too long
-  - [ ] tooltip doesn't match node labels (labels are incorrect)
-- [ ] adding the labels appears to have negatively impacted performance
+- [x] adding the labels appears to have negatively impacted performance
+- [x] Click on a node to keep it selected
+  - Didn't implement this in the way I was originally envisioning

 Future:
 - Configurable node coloring based on filename prefix